Getting around with a less-apparent disability

 Travelling prepared

-It’s always a good idea to be prepared when you travel, but if you have a hidden disability this can be even more important.
+It’s always a good idea to be prepared when you travel, but if you have a less-apparent disability this can be even more important.
 Here are a few things to consider:

-- Avoid sensory overload with gadgets.
-Many people with hidden disabilities (such as autism) can find that the noise on public transport leads to a sensory overload – often thanks to noise hypersensitivity.
+• Avoid sensory overload with gadgets.
+Neurodiverse people, such as those with autism, can find that the noise on public transport leads to a sensory overload.
 Earplugs can be a great aid that fits discreetly in any handbag or wallet, bringing noise down to a more peaceful, comforting level.
 They’re often inexpensive and easily available online.
 Equally, weighted fidget toys can help distract the user, bringing a sense of relief and helping them regain self-control.

-- Consider wearing a sunflower lanyard.
-If you feel nervous about asking for help, some people find that wearing a sunflower lanyard (which represents hidden disabilities) can help.
+• Consider wearing a sunflower lanyard.
+If you feel nervous about asking for help, some people find that wearing a sunflower lanyard can help.
 The scheme was established in 2016 and describes the lanyards as “a discreet way to make the invisible visible,” by indicating to staff, colleagues, healthcare professionals or members of the public that they need a little more support or time than others.

-- Bringing your medical information.
-You shouldn’t have to, but if you’re worried about asking for travel assistance you might want to bring your medical certificates with you, or make sure your NHS app detailing your medical history is up-to-date.
+• Bringing your medical information.
+You should not have to, but if you’re worried about asking for travel assistance you might want to bring your medical certificates with you, or make sure your NHS app detailing your medical history is up-to-date.
 This can help you communicate your needs and make your travel as smooth and fuss-free for you as possible.

-Getting out and about is vital to those with or without disabilities.
+In conclusion, getting out and about is vital to those with or without disabilities.
 Numerous studies over the years have shown travel to have numerous health benefits, from increasing happiness and managing stress to generally keeping you healthier overall.
-Although we don’t live in a fully accessible world, it’s still your right to travel freely, without stress and discomfort.

 Interested in joining the Scheme?